msichterman/auth-and-privileges/README.md

 # auth-and-privileges

-A web application that will integrate basic security protocols such as authorization, authentication, and user privileges.
+A web application that integrates basic security protocols such as authentication, authorization, and user privileges.